kevahwin/kubernetes-aws-project/README.md

 # Coworking Space Service Extension
 The Coworking Space Service is a set of APIs that enables users to request one-time tokens and administrators to authorize access to a coworking space.
 This service follows a microservice pattern and the APIs are split into distinct services that can be deployed and managed independently of one another.

-The API provides business analysts basic analytics data on user activity in the service.
+This API provides business analysts basic analytics data on user activity in the service.
 This project builds a pipeline using AWS CodeBuild, builds and pushes a docker image into AWS ECR and deploys it in Kubernetes.

 ## Getting Started